 WHAT WE DO

-We admittedly spent a ton of time at Post Ranch Inn because it’s just so gorgeous.
+We admittedly spent a ton of time at Post Ranch Inn.
 We loved exploring the trails on the property, and we make a daily — if not twice-daily — trip to the heated infinity pools (basically hot tubs).
-We’ve also gotten in-room massages both times we’ve stayed there (more details on their spa services here).
+We’ve also gotten in-room massages before and while we haven’t gone to the spa in person yet, we do plan to check it out soon (more details on their spa services here).
 As far as exploring off property, we have SO MUCH more to see and do each time we go back here, but so far these have been our favorite spots:

 I hope this posts helps answer your questions — please feel free to comment below with any others you have!